Just a quick announcement that we are changing the submodule configuration of the main blender.git repository. This will be done for both

 I keep repositories with upper structure to keep all these repositories properly tracked.

 So now, when ‘make update’ is called addons and addons-contrib gets re-pulled into scripts, which makes it duplicate efforts.
 And, these two actually does not exists within blender repository, as they are git ignored.
 Maybe think of it like how ‘lib/*’ are treated during build.

 make source_archive.
 This is what the release builds are using.

 I do not think it is realistically to fit everyone’s workflow.
 Keeping the addons and addons-contrib inside of the

 make install and rely on symlinking to speedup iteration process.

-Keep the Python API refactor doable form inside of a text editor without need to go into complicated setup with multi-work-tree workspaces.
+- Keep the Python API refactor doable form inside of a text editor without need to go into complicated setup with multi-work-tree workspaces.
 It is still possible to do modifications to RNA and do global search in all scripts.

 So it is like a trade-offs no matter which path you take.
 Hopefully, the current situation is here for a not so long time, and eventually community addons will be moved to the extensions platform, and the core addons will become part of the main repository.